zC4sTr0/delphi-autoupdater-gunbound/README.md

 Read more about how to Install Delphi here: https://www.embarcadero.com/br/products/delphi/starter/free-download

-Additionally, this program requires the installation of the ABBREVIA component package to use the AbUnzipper.
-This package is provided in the repository and can be found at packages\Delphi 7\Abbrevia.dpk.
+Additionally, this program requires the installation of the ABBREVIA component package to use the AbUnzipper. <br>
+This package is provided in the repository and can be found at

+`` ..\packages\Delphi 7\Abbrevia.dpk. ``

 To install ABBREVIA in Delphi, follow these steps: